 Back to safer waters, uridine monophosphate is a nucleotide supplement that can aid in neuronal growth in the brain and can improve memory function as a result.
 According to some studies, uridine in combination with DHA (from fish oil) can have a profound memory enhancing effect through synaptic function and neurite growth.

 Racetam Family: Memory Enhancing Nootropics

-No discussion of the best nootropics for memory would be complete without discussing the family of drugs that started the “nootropic” craze itself: the racetam family.
+No discussion of the best nootropics for memory would be complete without discussing the family of enhancers that started the “nootropic” craze itself: the racetam family.

 Racetams were first developed in the 1960s as a derivative of GABA (a brain chemical in the brain associated with relaxation and calmness).
 Once the cat was out of the bag, slight tweaks and changes to the pharmaceutical combinations has provided a plethora of cognitive enhancing options.